coderefinery/git-intro/_episodes/07-remotes.md

 - Now go to your guacamole repository on your computer.
 - Check that you are in the right place with `git status`.
-- Copy paste the two lines to the terminal and execute those, in my case:
+- Copy paste the two lines to the terminal and execute those, in my case (**you need to replace the "bast" part and possibly also the repository name**):

 ```shell
 $ git remote add origin git@github.com:bast/recipe.git